-Neonatal Health 31 Sheep and Goat Management in Alberta - Health the colostrum into the lamb or kid in the first 12 hours of life there is no point in wasting it on them.
+Neonatal Health 31 Sheep and Goat Management in Alberta - Health two feedings within the first 12 hours of life).
+If you do not get the colostrum into the lamb or kid in the first 12 hours of life it may not be worth giving it to them.
 Intestinal uptake will cease and the antibodies will never be absorbed.